-- · Disable CLCx by clearing the LCxEN bit. - Select desired inputs using CLCxSEL0 and CLCxSEL1 registers (See Table 22-1). - · Clear any associated ANSEL bits. - · Set all TRIS bits associated with inputs. - · Clear all TRIS bits associated with outputs. - Enable the chosen inputs through the four gates using CLCxGLS0, CLCxGLS1, CLCxGLS2, and CLCxGLS3 registers. - Select the gate output polarities with the LCxPOLy bits of the CLCxPOL register. - Select the desired logic function with the LCxMODE<2:0> bits of the CLCxCON register. - Select the desired polarity of the logic output with the LCxPOL bit of the CLCxPOL register.
-(This step may be combined with the previous gate output polarity step). - If driving a device, set the desired pin PPS control register and also clear the TRIS bit corresponding to that output. - If interrupts are desired, configure the following bits: - Set the LCxINTP bit in the CLCxCON register for rising event. - Set the LCxINTN bit in the CLCxCON register or falling event. - Set the CLCxIE bit of the associated PIE registers. - Set the GIE and PEIE bits of the INTCON register. - Enable the CLCx by setting the LCxEN bit of the CLCxCON register.
+- Disable CLCx by clearing the LCxEN bit. - Select desired inputs using CLCxSEL0 and CLCxSEL1 registers (See Table 22-1). - · Clear any associated ANSEL bits. - · Set all TRIS bits associated with inputs. - · Clear all TRIS bits associated with outputs. - Enable the chosen inputs through the four gates using CLCxGLS0, CLCxGLS1, CLCxGLS2, and CLCxGLS3 registers. - Select the gate output polarities with the LCxPOLy bits of the CLCxPOL register. - Select the desired logic function with the LCxMODE<2:0> bits of the CLCxCON register. - Select the desired polarity of the logic output with the LCxPOL bit of the CLCxPOL register.
+(This step may be combined with the previous gate output polarity step). - If driving the CLCx pin, set the LCxOE bit of the CLCxCON register and also clear the TRIS bit corresponding to that output. - If interrupts are desired, configure the following bits: - Set the LCxINTP bit in the CLCxCON register for rising event. - Set the LCxINTN bit in the CLCxCON register or falling event. - Set the CLCxIE bit of the associated PIE registers. - Set the GIE and PEIE bits of the INTCON register. - Enable the CLCx by setting the LCxEN bit of the CLCxCON register.